-Skin care can be confusing because the beauty market is overloaded with variety of products.
+Skincare can be confusing because the beauty market is overloaded with a variety of products.
 My girlfriend shared her story.
 Last week, she was stocked in Sephora looking for a face toner for dehydrated oily skin.
-Her favorite brand was out of stock and she desperately tried to find a replacement.
-Although there were many toners around, one of the consultants recommend her trying a new liquid lotion.
-She had never tried it before but decided to buy.
+Her favorite brand was out of stock, and she desperately tried to find a replacement.
+Although there were many toners around, one of the consultants recommended trying a new liquid lotion.
+She had never tried it before but decided to buy it.
 She bought it but felt that it was a compulsive purchase.
 Have you found yourself in a similar situation?
-Toner vs lotion can be an interesting competitors.
+Toner vs lotion can be interesting competitors.

 Face Toner and its Benefits

 In cosmetics, a toner refers to a quick, absorbing liquid.
 It brings many benefits to the skin.
 First of all, face toner acts as a cleanser.
 It helps to remove dead cells, traces of dirt, and excess oil.
 So, we can assume it is the final step of facial cleansing.
 The formula also corrects and balances the pH of the skin, making it slightly acidic.
 According to Schmid-Wendtner’s article, the right pH is a key factor in barrier homeostasis and antimicrobial defense.
 As changes in acidity can cause irritation, contact dermatitis, itchiness, and “everyone’s favorite’ – acne.
 The toner also serves as a delivery system for many useful skincare ingredients, like antioxidants, vitamins, acids, and others.
 Each type of product is intended for different skin needs; thus, it’s crucial to find the right one for your skin.